 - Preheat the oven to 350 degrees F

-- Meanwhile, start cooking the white rice according to directions on package.
+- Meanwhile, start cooking the white rice according to the directions on the package.

 - Place the 8 washed, halved, and seeded Poblano peppers on a metal baking sheet that you have sprayed with cooking spray and place in the preheated oven for about 6 minutes just to soften peppers slightly.
 Remove from the oven immediately.

-- Once the meat has drained off all the excess oils, place in a large bowl, add the cooked organic long grain white rice and drained organic tomatoes with chiles to the bowl, stir to combine the ingredients thoroughly.
+- Once the meat has drained off all the excess oils, place in a large bowl, add the cooked organic long-grain white rice and drained organic tomatoes with chiles to the bowl, and stir to combine the ingredients thoroughly.

-- Spoon fill the Poblano Peppers till they are filled, place the poblano peppers back on the metal baking sheet.
+- Spoon-fill the Poblano Peppers till they are filled, and place the poblano peppers back on the metal baking sheet.

 - Serve with your favorite side dish or salad.